vykuang/toronto-service-calls-2023/README.md

 ### 4 dbt

-1. Clone the dbt models repository - `git clone https://github.com/vykuang/dbt-service-calls.git`
+1. Fork and then clone the base dbt models repository - `git fork https://github.com/vykuang/dbt-service-calls.git`
 1. Create cloud dbt account
 1. Connect to the bigquery dataset created from terraform
    - will need to download the service account json key from cloud console for upload